developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration group allows an Administrator using an EMM to specify the details of a single countermeasure to be performed to mitigate a detected threat.

 ### Action Detect Countermeasure Type
-Used to specify the type of a single countermeasure that is performed to mitigate a detected threat.
+Used to specify the type of a single countermeasure performed to mitigate a detected threat.

 * ***FormatSdcard***- the countermeasure to format the removable SD card is performed when the associated threat is detected.